Pakhomovskii/schedule-helper/README.md

 ### Schedule helper (in progress)
 ___
-This application implements a variation of the Gale-Shapley algorithm to create stable schedules for teachers and auditoriums.
+This simple project implements a variation of the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale–Shapley_algorithm) to create stable schedules for teachers and auditoriums.
 Teachers prioritize their preferred time slots, while auditoriums aim for optimal occupancy based on group sizes.

-try it here [app](https://pakhomovskii-schedule-helper-main-ijejkw.streamlit.app/) NOT_ACTIVE =(

 #### Explanation:
 - Stable Matching: This application finds a stable matching between teachers' preferences and auditoriums' availability